Rana Muhammad Shahroz Khan

 profile photo

-I'm interested in NLP and Generative AI, with interest in making it efficient.
+I'm interested in NLP and Generative AI, with hopes of making it efficient.

 project image